AHEC Scholars FAQ

 • Clinics in small towns or unincorporated areas

-• Clinics that serve a high percentage of patients with these identities:
+• Clinics that serve a high percentage of patients with barriers to healthcare access

-• Examples of past fieldwork sites (COMING SOON)
+Examples of past fieldwork sites (see excel tabs for locations)

 What is the calendar timeline for completion of Clinical fieldwork hours?